joelws/sfdc_backup/README.md

 ## Running the service
 - This is built to be run as a scheduled service to backup to a SQL DB.
+- Just schedule the Dockerfile to run with the approraite environment variables and you're good to go.
 - Testing is done with postgres to mimic Redshift's Postgres setup

 ### Testing